olzhas-tolegen/ml-model-selection-and-error-analysis/data-policy.md

 ## Purpose

-This document defines how data is handled in the `ml-model-evaluation-and-optimization` repository.
+This document defines how data is handled in the `multiclass-model-selection-and-error-analysis` repository.

 The goal is to keep the public repository clean, lightweight, reproducible, and compliant with responsible data-management practices.